The z-Classes of Isometries: Introduction

-Apart from geometric motivations, it is an interesting problem in its own right to parametrize the conjugacy and the $z$-classes of a group.
-These are useful informations in order to understand the internal structure of a group.
+In addition to these, it is of independent algebraic interest to parametrize both the conjugacy and the $z$-classes in a group.
+For example, the problem can be asked for finite groups of Lie type; classical groups or exceptional groups.
 The conjugacy classes, $z$-classes and the set of operators themselves of the general linear groups and the affine groups have been parametrized by Kulkarni \cite{kulkarni}.
-This has been extended to linear operators over division ring by Rony Gouraige \cite{rony}.
-There have been attempts to classify the $z$-classes in exceptional groups also.
-Recently Anupam Singh \cite{as} has proved finiteness result for the $z$-classes in the compact real form $G_2$.
+This has been extended to linear operators over division rings by Gouraige \cite{rony}.
+In an attempt to understand the $z$-classes in exceptional groups, Singh \cite{as} has proved a finiteness result for the $z$-classes in the compact real form $G_2$.

-In this paper we have given a complete account of the conjugacy classification, and also obtained the classification of the $z$-classes in $I(\V, B)$.
-The classification of the $z$-classes appears to be new.
-Our parametrization of the conjugacy classes may be compared with the previous attempts cf. \cite{bc}, \cite{milnor}, \cite{ss}, \cite{wall}, \cite{will}.

-An element $g$ in a group $G$ is called \emph{real} if it is conjugate to its inverse in $G$.
-It is an interesting problem to classify the real elements in a given group.
-As a consequence of the conjugacy classification, we observe the following result.
-Previously a stronger version of it was proved by Wonenburger \cite{wonen}, see also \cite{Ell}. \begin{theorem} Every element in the orthogonal group $O(\V, B)$ is real. \end{theorem}